Liam-Booth-Data/impact_evaluation/README.md

 ## A High Level Look at the Neural Network/Process

 A lifecycle approach will be taken to integrate this AI model.
 Models, like CNN's, need data to be trained on so that their weights within the model can optimized.
 Therefore, data quality and preparation is key.
 Depending on what ML model you are using, the required input format for the data can vary significantly.
 The CNN I am using takes data in various formats, but prefers the COCO dataset style.
 Once in the required format, the data can be passed into the neural network, where the model will then be trained.
-After training, I can then use the model for inference on new images to detect objects like errors.
+After training, I can then use the model for inference on new images to detect objects like the error symbol.

 From interaction within the data science community, the detectron2 library of models provided by Facebook, was highly recommended for all computer vision tasks.
 After doing some of my own research about detectron2, I discovered it offered a pre-trained object detection model, that had different variations (the same model but with just more layers), and also offered the oppurtunity of transfer learning the model onto a custom dataset.

 After this model had been trained, tested and was ready for production, the model would be made live through Unity Catalog.
 Unity Catalog is a unified data governance solution provided by Databricks and is something the team is already using for managing its data assets.

-In the next section I'll talk about this whole process in a bit depth.
+In the next section I'll talk about this whole process in a bit more depth.

 ## A Deeper Dive Into the Neural Network/Process